Fixed Rate or Variable Rate Mortgage?

 Fixed vs Variable – What’s Best for You in Today’s Environment?

 After a period of high rates where fixed-rate mortgages were dominant, the fixed vs variable mortgage question is back in the discussion.
-The first thing to note is that while variable-rate mortgages usually have lower rates than fixed-rate mortgages, that is not true today.
-The gap between the best variable mortgage rates and best fixed mortgage rates has declined but is still about 0.50%.
-If your decision is based solely on what you can afford today – in other words, what mortgage provides the lowest mortgage payment - then a fixed-rate mortgage is best for you.
-Since a fixed-rate mortgage payment is lower, you will also be able to qualify for a larger mortgage under the mortgage stress test.
+The first thing to note is that variable-rate mortgages often have lower rates than fixed-rate mortgages.
+The gap between the best variable mortgage rates and best fixed mortgage rates is small, in the range of up to only 0.25%.
+If your decision is based solely on what you can afford today (in other words, what mortgage provides the lowest mortgage payment) then a variable-rate mortgage might be best.
+However, you need to be aware of the interest rate risk you would be taking.
+Since a variable-rate mortgage payment is now lower, you will also be able to qualify for a larger mortgage under the mortgage stress test.

 Deciding between a fixed and variable rate mortgage depends on your personal situation and risk tolerance.
 You will likely read headlines in the news in the coming months that variable-rate mortgages are a no-brainer when rates are dropping.
 This makes sense for some borrowers on the surface, but deciding to take a variable-rate mortgage on that basis is a choice based on opportunity, not risk management.
 We believe mortgage borrowers need to consider the risk carefully, especially with their primary residence.